Skip to Main Content

 You can disclose or report an incident at Griffith College at any time.
 It’s on your terms.

 Currently enrolled students and staff of the College may choose to make a report.
+If you are under 18, you are considered a child under Queensland Law and appropriate support will be provided for you.

 • Formally: Reporting a formal concern is for the purpose of seeking investigation in addition to accessing support.
 Alternative reporting options are outlined below.